Windows NT 4.0: Comparison with Windows 95

 Windows NT 4.0, like the previous and next releases of Windows NT, is a fully 32-bit OS, while Windows 95 is a 16/32-bit hybrid OS.

 Windows NT 4.0 provided much greater stability than Windows 95 through the use of protected memory and the hardware abstraction layer.
-Direct hardware access was disallowed and misbehaving programs were terminated without needing the computer to be restarted.
+Direct hardware access was disallowed and misbehaving programs were terminated without the need for the computer to be restarted.
 The trade-off was that NT required more memory (32 MB for normal desktop use, 128 MB or more for heavy 3D applications) in comparison to a consumer targeted product such as Windows 95.

 While nearly all programs written for Windows 95 run on Windows NT, many 3D games would not, partly because of limited DirectX support for Windows NT 4.0.
 Third-party device drivers were an alternative to access the hardware directly, but poorly written drivers became a frequent source of system crashes.

 In spite of shipping a year later than Windows 95, by default there is no Legacy Plug and Play support and no Device Manager on Windows NT 4.0, which greatly simplifies installation of hardware devices (although limited support could be installed later).
 However, EISA bus and PCI bus is supported by Windows NT 4.0.
 Many basic DOS programs would run; however, graphical DOS programs would not run because of the way they accessed graphics hardware.
 Although Windows NT 4.0 introduced an application programming interface (API) for defragmentation, there was no built-in defragmentation utility, unlike Windows 95.
 Also, Windows NT 4.0 lacked USB support, a preliminary version of which would be added to OEM editions of Windows 95 in OSR 2.1.
 AGP support can be added with SP3 or later.
 Large disk (> 8 GB) support can be added with SP4 or later.
-FAT32 is not officially supported by Windows NT 4.0.
+FAT32 is not officially supported in Windows NT 4.0.

 The difference between the NT family and 9x family would remain until the release of Windows XP in 2001.
 At that time, the APIs — such as OpenGL and DirectX — had matured sufficiently to be more efficient to write for common PC hardware, and the hardware itself had become powerful enough to handle the API processing overhead.

 The maximum amount of supported physical random-access memory (RAM) in Windows NT 4.0 is 4 GB, which is the maximum possible for a 32-bit operating system that does not support PAE.
 By comparison, Windows 95 fails to boot on computers with more than approximately 480 MB of memory.

 Like previous versions of NT, version 4.0 can run on multiple processor architectures.
 Windows 95, however, can only run on x86.